 For one instant, I’d love to hear Melnyk comment on the organization’s ability to add to the team’s payroll by adding smartly.
 If the team can make other shrewd Clarke MacArthur’esque signings, would this team invest more money in its payroll to make it more competitive?

-It’d sure as fuck be more believable had Melnyk not appeared on TSN 1200’s ‘The Drive’ program later this afternoon and admitted that Daniel Alfredsson’s absence had some impact on the Senators but that re-signing him would have meant not being able to bring in Bobby Ryan.
+It’d sure as hell be more believable had Melnyk not appeared on TSN 1200’s ‘The Drive’ program later this afternoon and admitted that Daniel Alfredsson’s absence had some impact on the Senators but that re-signing him would have meant not being able to bring in Bobby Ryan.

 If the money is there to spend, as we’re led to believe, how the hell couldn’t the organization believe that it wouldn’t feel the effect of Alfie’s loss in goodwill, bad PR, merchandising sales, and ticket sales?